Supplementary weaving: History

 Evidence from certain important textiles displaying ancient iconography and significant in ritual, suggests that supplementary weft patterning techniques existed before the period of Indian influence in Southeast Asia.
-Nevertheless, there is no doubt that the earliest weaving decorations in the region was predominantly warp oriented.
+Nevertheless, there is no doubt that the earliest weaving decorations in the region were predominantly warp oriented.
 However a fundamental shift from warp to weft decoration seems to have occurred throughout many parts of Southeast Asia during the period of Indian influence.

 The development of weft ornamentation is evident in woven patterns found throughout Indianized areas.
 In Cambodia during the Angkor period and in Thailand from the 11th to the 14th century, carved statues and sculptures record figures wearing textiles with stripes running down the torso.